 They worked like a well-oiled machine: Qui-Gon ignited his lightsaber to cut the lock on the depot doors; Cordé and Dormé and Thule backed three land cruisers over and, together, they loaded crates of blaster rifles, grenade launches, power packs, and everything not bolted down.
 The handmaidens and Thule drove the land cruisers into the forest, the repulsor fields straining under the added weight.
 Captain Panaka piloted the Energy Pummel while Qui-Gon steered the fuel truck.

-The Jedi Council would have a field day with this.
+The Jedi Council were going to have a field day with this.

 * * *